 - Possession, distribution, or use of drugs not prescribed for the user by a professional licensed to do so (that includes all controlled substances, such as but not limited to marijuana, cocaine, amphetamines, tranquilizers, crack, barbiturates, diet pills, all other narcotics, as well as products that are generally regarded as legal for the use for which they are sold but are misused to generate euphoria, a high or mind alteration or other sensory change);

-- Consumption of alcoholic beverages if illegal for the person involved at the Protected Location.
-Notwithstanding this conditional limitation, the permitted consumption of alcoholic beverages should be limited to persons of legal age and should not be done in excess.
+- Consumption of alcoholic beverages if illegal for the person involved at the Protected Location during corps activites.
+Notwithstanding this conditional limitation, the permitted consumption of alcoholic beverages will be limited to persons of legal age and will not be done in excess.

 The foregoing rules on tobacco, alcohol, and drugs are in place from the moment you begin your trip from your home to any Protected Location, until the moment you arrive home, The rules are also in place continuously each weekend and or while on the road with the Corps through Championships.

 The possession of contraband by Staff and Corps Members is prohibited.
 As used here, “contraband” includes any item or material that poses a risk of harm to any individual – whether or not associated with the Corps.
 “Contraband” includes but is not limited to weapons, flammable or explosive substances, firearms or ammunition, fireworks, controlled substances, and toxic substances.
 Contraband will be immediately seized, and appropriate disciplinary action will be taken in the sole discretion of the Corps Director.